-During the course of this fascinating and breathtaking trek, we explore everything that is on offer on the Annapurna region trek and its close vicinity.
-At one point on the trekking route, there is a place from where one can enjoy the stunning panoramic view of almost 11 towering snow-crowned mountain peaks.
+During this fascinating and breathtaking trek, we explore everything that is on offer on the Annapurna region trek and its close vicinity.
+At one point on the trekking route, there is a place to enjoy the stunning panoramic view of almost 11 towering snow-crowned mountain peaks.
 The trail also follows a sparsely inhabited settlement area, passing through the local communities with their indigenous culture.

-Also commonly known as the Annapurna Sanctuary Trek, it is one of the most frequented trekking destinations in Nepal.
-Moreover, the path that leads to the ABC is lined with the beautiful rhododendron forest.
-The walk becomes even more fascinating once you arrive at Ghorepani, the place more known for its breathtaking vista of the early morning sunrise.
-As the trek does not entail much of physical energy and is not strenuous by any means, anybody who wishes to experience the charm and beauty of the beautiful Annapurna can embark on the trek.
+It is also commonly known as the Annapurna Sanctuary Trek, and it is one of Nepal’s most frequented trekking destinations.
+Moreover, the path that leads to the ABC is lined with beautiful rhododendron forest.
+The walk becomes even more fascinating once you arrive at Ghorepani, the place more known for its breathtaking vista of the early sunrise.
+As the trek does not entail much physical energy and is not strenuous, anybody who wishes to experience the charm and beauty of the beautiful Annapurna can embark on the tour.

-The scenery which you are bound to see the part of this trek will long embed in your memories, making this trip to Annapurna base camp almost unforgettable throughout your life.
-Many endangered species such as snow leopards, Himalayan Thar, and tigers also inhabit this region.
-The best possible time to trek around Annapurna is during September and November and during March and May.
-Trekking during the monsoon season, i.e. between the period of June to August is not advisable as it is quite risky as the snow is slippery due to rain.
-ABC route map, cost and more information regarding Annapurna Region weather, Annapurna trekking route can be easily available from our office.
+During this trek, the scenery you are bound to see will long embed in your memories, making this trip to Annapurna base camp almost unforgettable throughout your life.
+Many endangered species such as snow leopards, Himalayan Thar, and tigers inhabit this region.
+The best possible time to trek around Annapurna is September, November, March and May.
+Trekking during the monsoon season, i.e. between June to August, is not advisable as it is quite risky as the snow is slippery due to rain.
+ABC route map, cost and more information regarding Annapurna Region weather, Annapurna trekking route can be readily available from our office.

-All clothing should be kept dry using waterproof sacks or large puncture resistant plastic bags.
+All clothing should be dry using waterproof sacks or large, puncture-resistant plastic bags.

-Please visit our trek and tour packages at https://www.himalholidays.com/category/trekking.
-If you wish to purchase luxurious service click Manaslu Circuit Trek, for Three Hours Everest Heli Tour with Breakfast in Everest and for other Nepal Top holidays and attractions.
+Please visit our trek and tour packages.
+Similalry, check it out if you wish to purchase luxurious services such as Manaslu Circuit Trek, Everest Heli Tour and other Nepal Top holidays attractions.
 For holidays and activities in other countries, please visit.

 Day 01–Arrive at the Tribhuwan International Airport (TIA), Kathmandu

-You will be welcomed by our team members at the Airport and will be then ushered to the Hotel.
+Our team members will welcome you at the Airport and be ushered you to the hotel.

-Our travel representatives will explain briefly about the travel itinerary upon Airport arrival.
+Our travel representatives will explain the travel itinerary briefly upon Airport arrival.

 Overnight stay at the hotel.